abedin-ashraf/ResideHub/README.md

 # Project Description

-In this project we created a Apartment management system with user interface and database support.This project is a part of our curriculum, here we solved the problem of manual entry of data in apartments by creating user interface and storing data in mysql database.
+In this project, I created an Apartment management system with a user interface and database support.
+This project is a part of our curriculum, here I solved the problem of manual entry of data in apartments by creating the user interface and storing data in MySQL database.

 # Basic Structure

 ## Functionalities

 - Admin
-  - Admin can login.
+  - Admin can log in.
   - Admin can view the tenant and owner details.
-  - Admin can create owner.
+  - Admin can create an owner.
-  - Admin can allot parking slot.
+  - Admin can allow parking slot.
   - Admin can view the complaints.
   - Admin can see total Owners.
   - Admin can see total Tenants.
   - Admin can see total Employee.

 - Owner
-  - Owner can see the Tenant details of his/her owned room.
+  - The owner can see the Tenant's details of his/her owned room.
-  - Owner can create Tenant.
+  - The owner can create a Tenant.
-  - Owner can see the complaints from his/her owned room.
+  - The owner can see the complaints from his/her room.
-  - Owner can see the Room Details.
+  - The owner can see the Room Details.
-  - Owner can see Total Complaint.
+  - The owner can see Total Complaint.
-  - Owner can see Number of Employee.
+  - The owner can see the Number of Employees.

 - Tenant

-  - Tenant can see the alloted parking slot.
+  - Tenant can see the allocated parking slot.
-  - Tenant can pay maintenance fee.
+  - Tenant can pay the maintenance fee.
   - Tenant can raise complaints.
-  - Tenant can see his/her Tenant id.
+  - Tenant can see his/her Tenant ID.
   - Tenant can see his/her Name.
   - Tenant can see his/her Age.
   - Tenant can see his/her DOB.
   - Tenant can see his/her Room no.

 - Employee

-  - Employee can see all the complaints.
+  - Employees can see all the complaints.
-  - Employee can see Total number of Complaints
+  - Employees can see the Total number of Complaints

 - All the admins, owners, tenant, employees can login and logout.